nachocaru/xaprb.com/content/blog/2006-10-09-how-to-find-duplicate-rows-with-sql.md

 This is the basic technique: group by the column that contains duplicates, and show only those groups having more than one row.

-### Why can&#8217;t you use a `WHERE` clause?
+### Why can't you use a `WHERE` clause?

 A `WHERE` clause filters the rows *before* they are grouped together.
 A `HAVING` clause filters them *after* grouping.
-That&#8217;s why you can&#8217;t use a `WHERE` clause in the above query.
+That's why you can't use a `WHERE` clause in the above query.

 ### How to delete duplicate rows

-A related question is how to delete the &#8216;duplicate&#8217; rows once you find them.
+A related question is how to delete the 'duplicate' rows once you find them.
 A common task when cleaning up bad data is to delete all but one of the duplicates, so you can put proper indexes and primary keys on the table, and prevent duplicates from getting into the table again.

 Again, the first thing to do is make sure your definition is clear.
 Exactly which row do you want to keep?
-The &#8216;first&#8217; one?
+The 'first' one?
 The one with the largest value of some column?
-For this article, I&#8217;ll assume you want to keep the &#8216;first&#8217; row &#8212; the one with the smallest value of the `id` column.
+For this article, I'll assume you want to keep the 'first' row &#8212; the one with the smallest value of the `id` column.
 That means you want to delete every other row.

 Probably the easiest way to do this is with a temporary table.
 Especially in MySQL, there are some restrictions about selecting from a table and updating it in the same query.
-You can get around these, as I explain in my article [How to select from an update target in MySQL][1], but I&#8217;ll just avoid these complications and use a temporary table.
+You can get around these, as I explain in my article [How to select from an update target in MySQL][1], but I'll just avoid these complications and use a temporary table.

 The exact definition of the task is to **delete every row that has a duplicate, except the row with the minimal value of `id` for that group**.
-So you need to find not only the rows where there&#8217;s more than one in the group, you also need to find **the row you want to keep**.
+So you need to find not only the rows where there's more than one in the group, you also need to find **the row you want to keep**.
 You can do that with the `MIN()` function.
 Here are some queries to create the temporary table and find the data you need to do the `DELETE`:

 <pre>create temporary table to_delete (day date not null, min_id int not null);